Enecuum/docs/how-to-mine-bit.md

 ```
 A list with *bit_db* and *bit_pow* containers should appear.

 5. Search for your public key in the [Bit Testnet](http://bit.enecuum.com/).
 You should be able to see new k-blocks generating.
 You can use BIT Testnet Blockchain Explorer, your Fullnode or [BIT Web Wallet](https://bit-wallet.enecuum.com/) to check your PoW balance.
 The installation is finished.
+If you need to, check logs using `docker logs bit_pow` command.

 #### How to Run Fullnode